Younger, faster, digital-first: Cracking the new advice code

 “In my peer group, there are two divides,” Wilson said later.
 “People who sign up for a 401(k) at work, pick a target date fund and that’s it.
 The flip side is people who know more but are very price conscious — expense ratios, what return they are getting out of a fund.”

-By the time Wilson had finished crossing the street, the Merrill rep had received a valuable lesson about the client divide: just because a platform is digital doesn’t mean that’s all a client wants.
+By the time Wilson had finished crossing the street, the Merrill rep had received a valuable lesson: just because a platform is digital doesn’t mean that’s all a client wants.
 It’s a lesson RIAs would do well to heed as they, too, grapple with attracting clients in an increasingly digital-first market.
 If they ignore the challenge, their practices risk becoming obsolete.